stoolball-england/stoolball-org-uk/Documentation/Consent.md

    Use `stoolball.consent.hasImprovementConsent()` and the `stoolball.consent.improvementListeners` array.

-3. **Tracking consent**: Personalised tracking for used by services like social media and advertising.
+3. **Tracking consent**: Personalised tracking used by services like social media and advertising.

    Use `stoolball.consent.hasTrackingConsent()` and the `stoolball.consent.trackingListeners` array.